 If you are willing to shell out more money, I’m sure it’s possible to get a more personalized tour or a private guide for your group.
 Going it alone?
 You’re insane, but I applaud you for it.
 I can’t help you here.
 Bring a tent and warm clothes, and enjoy lugging enough food for five days around.
 My homie Tom managed to do it solo, but he’s Australian and Australians are weird.

 How to Prepare

-I was as out of shape as I’d ever been in my life when I decided I was going to go through with this trek to Machu Picchu.
-I decided about two weeks in advance that I was doing it, and spent several hours in the gym each day, and going to my sister’s house just to walk up and down her stairs with a 50 pound backpack on.
+I was as out of shape as I’d ever been in my life when I decided I was going to go through with the trek.
+I decided to do it about two weeks in advance, spending several hours in the gym each day, and even going to my sister’s house just to walk up and down her stairs with a 50-pound pack on.
 I’m not sure how much that prepared me, but every little bit helps I guess.

 Basically, you should be in relatively good fitness level to do this trek, but training months in advance is absolutely not necessary.
 I was probably the most out of shape out of my group of twenty people or so, but did not have any problem doing the trek physically.
 There were a few people that had problems, but most of those were likely due to the altitude.